Famous Bis: Mary Shelley

 The months and years after Percy's death were, for Mary, marked with grief, poverty, and her relationship with Jane Williams.
 In true Romantics fashion, Percy had also been in love with Jane, and quite possibly the man referred to as her common-law husband, Edward Williams, as well, writing reams of love poetry to Jane and sometimes giving them to Edward to read aloud when the couple was alone.
 Regardless of romantic involvement, Percy and Edward were good friends who were close enough that they ended up drowning together as they attempted to sail home across Lake Geneva.

-This mutual loss was a source of intense bonding between the two women, and after Jane's return to England, led to exchanges of passionate, loving letters that many scholars speculate indicates a romantic and likely sexual relationship.
+This mutual loss was a source of intense bonding between the two women, and after Jane's return to England, led to exchanges of passionate, loving letters that many scholars speculate indicate a romantic and likely sexual relationship.
 It seems probable, in light of the letter quoted above, that Jane was at least the first woman to have Mary tousy-mousy after the loss of her husband.

 1822 portrait of Jane Williams wearing a white dress